 Now that you know you may need to obtain a permit, you may be wondering about how to get one.
 You can apply for the permit through your local municipal government office.
 Depending on how complex the project is, your permit may take a bit longer.
 Someone from the government office may want to inspect your plans to ensure they comply with code.

-A permit will run $100 or less for smaller projects like installing a new toilet.
+A permit will cost $100 or less for smaller projects like installing a new toilet.
 For larger projects that involve additions like adding a bedroom, your permit could run more than $1,000.
 Ask your contractor if the cost is included in the contract.
 If you’re curious about the cost of the permit for your next project, some municipalities offer fee calculators online, so you can work that into your budget.

 You should also be aware that during the renovation, inspections of the work will likely be required.
 Larger projects, like home additions, may require multiple inspections.
 Then, a final inspection will usually take place once the project is completed.